Which website builder is best for bloggers and small businesses in 2019? Is it Squarespace or WordPress? Let’s compare them.

 Squarespace is not ideal for people who want to dig deeper and build something that is way different from the available Squarespace templates.

-It is way too restricted in terms of design and functionality when your needs go beyond the templates that are available.
+It’s way too restricting in terms of design and functionality when your needs go beyond the templates that are available.

-If you want something that doesn’t look exactly like the different templates that are on offer, WordPress or even some other site builder alternative is a better option.
+If you want something that doesn’t look exactly like the different templates that are on offer, WordPress is a better option.
 See the list of best blog sites.